mongolab/twitter-harvest/README.md

 -v          print in stdout all the tweets being harvested (default = False)

+--db        connection URI, allows for insertion into a MongoDB

 --numtweets total number of tweets to be harvested (max = 3200)

 --user      user's timeline you would like to harvest. must be public or already following. (default = mongolab)